lampepfl/cs206-2021-exam/README.md

 Each question is worth 10 points.
 If you do not manage to solve a particular question, you can skip to another one.
 You will get some points for partially correct solutions, as indicated in the grader output (a grade of 9/10 gives you 9 points for that question).
 An entire question can never receive a negative number of points; the least amount of points is zero.

 You need to push your code to GitLab to receive a grade.
 If you forget to submit a solution before 11:15, you will receive zero points for that question.

+## Hardware setup

+We expect that the exam can be done reasonably on a laptop with a laptop around 14" screen, FullHD resolution, and a reasonable CPU and RAM such that the price range with Windows or Linux OS remains under 1000 CHF.
+You are allowed to bring external keyboard and a mouse.
+If you feel that you need to bring a monitor, you can do that, but we do not allow you to run multiple screens: you can keep on at most one screen on during the exam (this includes laptop screens, external monitors, tablets such as ipads and others, or phones, to give a few examples).
+If you plan to attach an external monitor, you need to keep your laptop lid closed during the exam.
+If you need multiple power sockets during the exam, please bring a socket strip with a straight plug (not a 90 degree one), as we are only guaranteeing to provide one plug per student.
+Whereas you could, in principle, use a (mini) desktop instead of a laptop, we do not recommend this.

+ We do not provide wired ethernet and expect you to use EPFL or Eduroam WiFi network, which will be available.
+We do not provide any guarantees on the quality of mobile phone data connection in the exam rooms.
+Please test your setup at EPFL, including the WiFi connection, before the exam.
+Do not change your hardware setup during the exam, unless it becomes absolutely necessary for you to continue the work.
+We advise you to keep your setup as robust and simple as possible and focus on solving the questions.

+If you anticipate difficultues in arranging your computer setup for the exam according to the above instructions, please contact us immediately to discuss possible solutions.